sfz2005/dsci351finalproject/README.md

 Make sure you have the following installed:
 1. Python 3.8
 2. MySQL Server running locally on an EC2 Instance
-3. OpenAI API Key via https://platform.openai.com/api-keys (See where to put the API key in step 7 of the instructions below)
+3. OpenAI API Key via https://platform.openai.com/api-keys (See where to put the API key in step 8 of the instructions below)

 ## Setup Instructions
 1. Download all five datasets from 'data' directory and all .py files from the other directories.
 2. Put all datasets and code files in one directory in the terminal.
 3. Create three MySQL databases named quantdb, esgdb, and macrodb.
-4. quantdb tables:
+4. Fill in tables and attributes into the database:
 **quantdb tables:**
 ```sql
 USE quantdb;